lacework/terraform-gcp-audit-log/examples/org-level-google-k8s-events/README.md

 # Integrate GCP Organization with Lacework
-The following provides an example of integrating a Google Cloud Organization with Lacework for Cloud Audit Log analysis using a log filter which will filter out Google Workspace events.
+The following provides an example of integrating a Google Cloud Organization with Lacework for Cloud Audit Log analysis which will include K8s events.

 ```hcl
 terraform {